dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/introduction-to-the-glyphrun-object-and-glyphs-element.md

  <xref:System.Windows.Media.GlyphRun> includes both font details such as glyph <xref:System.Windows.Documents.Glyphs.Indices%2A> and individual glyph positions.
 It also includes the original Unicode code points the run was generated from, character-to-glyph buffer offset mapping information, and per-character and per-glyph flags.

- <xref:System.Windows.Media.GlyphRun> has a corresponding high-level <xref:System.Windows.FrameworkElement>, <xref:System.Windows.Documents.Glyphs>. <xref:System.Windows.Documents.Glyphs> can be used in the element tree and in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] markup to represent <xref:System.Windows.Media.GlyphRun> output.
+ <xref:System.Windows.Media.GlyphRun> has a corresponding high-level <xref:System.Windows.FrameworkElement>, <xref:System.Windows.Documents.Glyphs>. <xref:System.Windows.Documents.Glyphs> can be used in the element tree and in XAML markup to represent <xref:System.Windows.Media.GlyphRun> output.

 <a name="text_glyphrunovw_glyphselement"></a>
 ## The Glyphs Element
- The <xref:System.Windows.Documents.Glyphs> element represents the output of a <xref:System.Windows.Media.GlyphRun> in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)].
+ The <xref:System.Windows.Documents.Glyphs> element represents the output of a <xref:System.Windows.Media.GlyphRun> in XAML.
 The following markup syntax is used to describe the <xref:System.Windows.Documents.Glyphs> element.

  [!code-xaml[GlyphsOvwSample1#1](~/samples/snippets/csharp/VS_Snippets_Wpf/GlyphsOvwSample1/CS/default.xaml#1)]